acmdas/das_fieldstones/appearances.md

 # XX<br/>FINAL PARTICIPATION

 I referred in Chapter XIII to symbolism as something in which we to-day are again becoming interested.
+There is no respect in which the imaginative literature and drama of to-day differs more strikingly from that of even fifty years ago.
+In those days there was an Ibsen, there was a Maeterlinck, but nobody really understood what they were up to and everyone was dubious and uncomfortable.